William M. Stewart of Nevada

 Jeffords announced his change on May 24, 2001, effective June 6, 2001.
 He indicated that he would caucus with the Democratic Party, thus changing control of the evenly divided Senate from the Republicans to the Democrats.

 Lieberman was elected as a Democrat to the U.S. Senate in 1988, and reelected in 1994 and 2000.
-In 2006, he lost the Democratic primary and chose to run as an independent candidate, winning the election.
-He currently serves as an Independent Democrat.
+In 2006, he lost the Democratic primary and chose to run as an independent candidate in the general election, which he won.
+He served as an Independent Democrat from 2007 to 2013.

 Republican, 1981-April 29, 2009